tnichols217/notes/APBiology/6/Notes/BILL Packet/6 - Topic Review Guide.md

 		- RNA that folds up into ribosomes in order to facilitate protein production
 	5. RNAi
 		- RNA that binds to other RNA to prevent it from creating proteins, it eventually breaks down each other
-12. Describe the difference between an intron and an exon.
+3. Describe the difference between an intron and an exon.
 	- Exons get used to create the final protein, Intons do not
-13. Eukaryotic mRNA is often modified before it leaves the nucleus.
+4. Eukaryotic mRNA is often modified before it leaves the nucleus.
 Describe how this happens.
 	- Introns are removed, and a cap and poly a tail are added
-14. Explain how the production of eukaryotic mRNA is like watching a tv show that is on Netflix.
+5. Explain how the production of eukaryotic mRNA is like watching a tv show that is on Netflix.
 	- It reads and copies what it sees
-15. Create a graphic organizer that illustrates the differences between the processes of transcription and translation, including how they operate in prokaryotes vs. eukaryotes.
+6. Create a graphic organizer that illustrates the differences between the processes of transcription and translation, including how they operate in prokaryotes vs. eukaryotes.
 	- Transcription is DNA -> mRNA while translation is mRNA -> proteins
-16. Explain the relationship between protein synthesis and an organism’s phenotype.
+7. Explain the relationship between protein synthesis and an organism’s phenotype.
 	- Phenotype is a trait that is displayed, protein synthesis is just what is produced from active genes, which may influence the phenotype
-17. Explain how the “one-gene-one protein” hypothesis was derived by Beadle and Tatum.
+8. Explain how the “one-gene-one protein” hypothesis was derived by Beadle and Tatum.
 Why has this hypothesis been refined to “one gene-one polypeptide,” and now “one gene-one (protein) domain?”
 	- Proteins can be made up of more than one polypeptide chain, and sometimes the gene has to be modified drastically before it is made into a protein

+## Mutations
-18. Create a t-chart that explains the difference between somatic mutations and germline mutations.
+1. Create a t-chart that explains the difference between somatic mutations and germline mutations.
 	- Germline happens before the fertilization of the egg, so damaged DNA is passed to the entire new organism, while somatic is after, so only portions are effected by it
-19. Create a graphic organizer that illustrates how point mutations differ from chromosomal mutations.
+2. Create a graphic organizer that illustrates how point mutations differ from chromosomal mutations.
 Which one has a greater effect on the organism’s phenotype?
 	- Chromosomal, because a lot more DNA material is effected by it
-20. Create a diagram that represents the following types of mutations:
+3. Create a diagram that represents the following types of mutations:
 	1. Silent mutation
 		- Different bases, same amino acid
 	2. Missense mutation